- 1 How do Barbarians work in Civ 6?

 Ransom allows you to spend a large amount of gold in order to take back your Civilization unit.
 Upon payment, the Barbarian Clan will give back your unit and they will lose some progress towards becoming a City-State.

-There you have it: just about everything that you need to know to deal with Barbarians and Barbarian Clans.
+There you have it: just about everything that you need to know to deal with Barbarians and Barbarian Clans in the Civ 6 Barbarian update.
 Hopefully this helps you to vanquish the pesky threat of the Barbarians in Civilization VI.